Fitness Facts

 • Shoulder mobility and stability drills

-• Stretching integrated into strength work
+• Stretching integrated into strength training

 • Controlled yoga-inspired flows